 For more information view our Frequently Asked Questions, or contact us on (08) 8463 4821 or firstname.lastname@example.org.

 The Biodiversity Credit Exchange is currently in the first stages of securing landholders to generate biodiversity credits (also referred to as ‘SEB credits’).

 The immediate focus is to establish credit in the SA Arid Lands and Northern and Yorke regions where demand for biodiversity credits is highest (view map).

 Once credit is available, you will be able to search an online register for credit that matches your offsetting requirements.

-If a match is available, you can then submit an application to have the credit transferred to you as part of your clearance application.
+If a match is available, you can then submit an Application to Establish a SEB Area and Assign Credit to have the credit transferred to you as part of your clearance application.